UnchartedSystems/uncharted.systems/README.md

 # unchartedsystems.github.io

-This my unfinished github pages repo.
-It uses [Oboe](https://github.com/kmaasrud/oboe) to convert Obsidian markdown pages into html.
+This is the repo for my website at uncharted.systems.
+It used to be powered by [Oboe](https://github.com/kmaasrud/oboe) convert Obsidian markdown pages into html, but since Oboe has been abandoned, I need to transition the website into using another markdown powered converter, or roll my own.